-(2) For all NWP activities that require pre-construction notification and result in the loss of greater than 1/2-acre of waters of the United States, for NWP 21, 29, 39, 40, 42, 43, 44, 50, 51, and 52 activities that require pre-construction notification and will result in the loss of 51, and 52 activities that require pre-construction notification and will result in the loss of greater than 300 linear feet of intermittent and ephemeral stream bed, and for all NNP 48 activities that require pre-construction notification, the district engineer will immediately provide (e.g., via email, facsimile transmission, overnight mail, or other expeditions manner) copy of the complete PCN to the appropriate Federal or state offices (U.S. FWS, state natural resource or water quality agency, EFA, State Historic Preservation Officer (SHPO) or Tribal Historic Preservation Office (THPO), and, if appropriate, the NMFS).
-With the exception of NWF 37, these agencies will have 10 calendar days from the date the material is transmitted to telephone or fax the district engineer notice that they intend to provide substantive, site-specific comments.
-The comments must explain why the agency believes the adverse effects will 1 telephone or fax the district engineer notice that they intend to provide substantive, site-specific comments.
+(2) For all NWP activities that require pre-construction notification and result in the loss of greater than 1/2-acre of waters of the United States, for NWP 21, 29, 39, 40, 42, 43, 44, 50, 51, and 52 activities that require pre-construction notification and will result in the loss of greater than 300 linear feet of intermittent and ephemeral stream bed, and for all NWP 48 activities that require pre-construction notification, the district engineer will immediately provide (e.g., via email, facsimile transmission, overnight mail, or other expeditious manner) a copy of the complete PCN to the appropriate Federal or state offices (U.S. FWS, state natural resource or water quality agency, EPA, State Historic Preservation Office (THFO), and, if appropriate, the NMFS).
+With the exception of NWP 37, these agencies will have 10 calendar days from the date the material is transmitted to telephone or fax the district engineer notice that they intend to provide substantive, site-specific comments.
 The comments must explain why the agency believes the adverse effects will be more than minimal.
-If so contacted by an agency, the district engineer will wait an additional 15 calendar days before making a decision on the pre-construction notification.
-The district engineer will fully consider agency comments received within the specified time frame concerning the proposed activity's compliance with the terms and conditions of the NNPs, including the need for mitigation to ensure the net adverse environmental effects to the aquatic environment of the proposed activity are minimal.
+If so contacted by an agency, the district on notification.
+The district engineer will proposed activity's compliance with the terms and conditions of the NWPs, including the need for mitigation to ensure the net adverse environmental effects to the aquatic environment of the proposed activity are minimal.
 The district engineer will provide no response to the resource agency, except as provided below.
-The district engineer will indicate in the administrative record associated with each pre-construction notification that the resource agencies' concerns were considered.
+The district engineer will indicate in the administrative record associated with each pre-construction notification that he resource agencies concerns were considered.
 For NWP 37, the emergency watershed protection and rehabilitation activity may proceed immediately in cases where there is an unacceptable hazard to life or a significant loss of property or economic hardship will occur.
-The district engineer will consider any comments received to decide whether the NWP 37 authorization should be modified, suspended, or revoked in accordance with the procedures at 33 CFR 330.5.
+The district engineer will consider any